What Is ro/DI Water — and Why It’s Not Enough in the Imperial Valley

 • “Do you check for drip-back after rinsing?”

-• “Do you clean the frames and sills?”
+• “Do you clean frames and sills, or just the glass?”

-• “What kind of brush do you use on windows?”
+• “What kind of brush do you use on windows or panels?”

 Final Take

-We use 0 TDS water, professional tools, and hand-checked technique — every job.
+We use 0-TDS RO/DI water, professional tools, and hand-checked technique on every job.

 Previous